 - Non-bank lenders have been a solution for many SMEs which had been left financially devastated by Covid-19.
 Several lenders were able to offer lending under the Government lending schemes and many accepted extended payment holidays where possible.

-- The challenge for SME lenders we see as threefold:
+- The challenge for SME lenders is threefold:

 - There is ample liquidity in the market, and many lenders are struggling to deploy capital sooner than their peers.
-We are seeing less due diligence being completed, in some cases not at all, which runs risks for lenders who don’t foresee significant risks.
+We are seeing less due diligence being completed which runs risks for lenders who don’t foresee significant risks.

 E-money Wind Down

-- Business comprised: personal unsecured lending; automotive lending; e-money cards, and deposits.
+- Business comprised of personal unsecured lending, automotive lending, e-money cards and deposits.

-- We led the assessment of the exit options under a range scenarios comprising the sale of parts of the business and wind down or share sale of the remainder; advised on the retention payments; supported the wind down, and identified the stress test parameters for modelling the liquidity and regulatory capital.
+- We led the assessment of the exit options under a range of scenarios including the sale of parts of the business the and wind down or share sale of the remainder.
+We also advised on the retention payments, supported the wind down and identified the stress test parameters for modelling the liquidity and regulatory capital.